ray-project/ray/doc/source/data/loading-data.rst

 ==========================

-If Ray Data can't load your data, subclass :class:`~ray.data.datasource.Datasource`.
+If Ray Data can't load your data, subclass :class:`~ray.data.Datasource`.
 Then, construct an instance of your custom datasource and pass it to :func:`~ray.data.read_datasource`.

 .. testcode::